-Line 4 - Pass-Through entity taxable income allocable to Maryland For unistate Electing PTEs, enter the amount shown on line 2.
+Line 4 - Distributive or pro rata share of income allocable to Maryland For unistate PTEs, or multistate PTEs without nonresident members, enter the amount shown on line 2.

-For multistate Electing PTEs using separate accounting, subtract line 3a from line 2 and enter the difference.
-For multistate Electing PTEs using the apportionment method of allocation, multiply line 2 by the factor on line 3b and enter the result.
+For multistate PTEs using separate accounting, subtract line 3a from line 2 and enter the difference.
+For multistate PTEs using the apportionment method of allocation, multiply line 2 by the factor on line 3b and enter the result.